Help us improve your experience.

 Starting in Junos OS Evolved Release 21.2R1, reporting through SNMP MIB objects is supported for RPM.

-Starting in Junos OS Evolved Release 24.4R1, we've extended support for static route tracking to Junos OS Evolved and included Two-Way Active Measurement Protocol (TWAMP) test support as well.
+Starting in Junos OS Evolved Release 24.4R1 for devices that support this feature, we've extended support for static route tracking to Junos OS Evolved and included Two-Way Active Measurement Protocol (TWAMP) test support as well.
 You use RPM or TWAMP probes to detect link status and to change the preferred-route state on the basis of the probe results.
 Tracked static routes can be IPv4 or IPv6, and each IPv4 and IPv6 tracked static route supports up to 16 next hops.
 You can also configure the metric, route preference, and tag values for each IPv4 or IPv6 destination prefix.
 However, you configure this feature differently on Junos OS Evolved devices; you configure the sla-tracking statement at the [edit routing-options] hierarchy level.
 You also use a different command, show route sla-tracking, to see information about these routes.
 For Junos OS, you would configure the rpm-tracking statement at the same hierarchy level and you would use the command show route rpm-tracking to see information about these routes.

 Change History Table